 ICON is mostly about unifying separate blockchains of all kinds within a decentralised governance structure, powered by ICON’s own unique blockchain system called loopchain.

-Loopchain encompass a practically infinite number of different rulesets, consensus systems and features depending on what’s needed where.
+Loopchain has the flexibility to encompass a practically infinite number of different rulesets, consensus systems and features, depending on what’s needed where.

 It does this by operating in different circles, each of which has its own nodes that connect to the loopchain.

 - The individual nodes.
 These are what they sound like.
 These are how individuals connect to loopchain in order to make transactions and connect to as many community nodes as they need to.